materiaraiding/materiaraiding-old/_ultimate/uwu.md

 {: .no_toc }

 {: .tanks }
-> {% glossary Incinerate %} Untelegraphed Tankbuster, Triple tankbuster with no broadcast, typically use invlun, darkness damage.
+> {% glossary Incinerate %} Untelegraphed Tankbuster, triple tankbuster with no broadcast, typically use invlunerability, darkness damage.

 {: .healers }
-> {% glossary Searing Wind %} One of the two healers will be targetted with a debuff, this will last for some time and cause periodic explosions around you, anyone caught in this will die.
+> {% glossary Searing Wind %} One of the two healers will be targetted with a debuff, this will last for some time and cause periodic explosions around you.
+Anyone caught in this will be knocked back and likely die.
 When you have this, watch the debuff and ensure you are out of the party stack.
 >
-> {% glossary Vulcan Burst %} Large Low-Damage {% glossary AOE %} with knockback, needs to be mitigated by applying shields.
+> {% glossary Vulcan Burst %} Large low-damage {% glossary AOE %} with knockback.
+The knockback can be avoided by applying shields (preferred method) and anti-knockback.

 {: .damage }
 > {% glossary Eruptions %} Ifrit will target the furthest players and cast a series of large explosions, these will be baited by ranged players and need to be baited away from the party.
 During Nails, you will use these to buff the nails for awakening.

-Start the phase by stacking mid, orient to face Ifrit and dodge left or right based on safe-spot (use sprint if you need more time to identify the safe spot).
+Start the phase by stacking mid, orient your camera to face Ifrit and dodge left or right based on the available safe-spot (use sprint if you need more time to identify the safe spot).

+The party should then stack at Waymark A with tanks facing the boss at Waymark C. The {% glossary OT %} should grab initial aggro to invuln the first tankbuster.
+Ifrit will cast **Hellfire** - raidwide damage.

-**Shield Healer** prepare for {% glossary Vulcan Burst %} with shields and **Tanks** prepare for {% glossary Incinerate %} with a invuln.
+The **shield healer** should prepare for {% glossary Vulcan Burst %} with shields and **OT** prepare for {% glossary Incinerate %} with an invuln.
+After the third incinerate, {% glossary MT %} should provoke back.

 ### Nails
 {: .no_toc }

-Four nails will spawn, orient yourself so the closest two nails are north.
-One Healer will get {% glossary Searing Wind %}, take this to relative south and stay on the wall, top yourself up as necessary and focus boss.
+Four nails will spawn in a trapezium formation - orient yourself so the closest two nails (tapering end) are the new relative north.
+One healer will get {% glossary Searing Wind %} - take this to relative south and stay on the wall, top yourself up as necessary and focus boss.
+The non-Searing Wind healer needs to bear the responsbility of keeping the party alive for this section.

-OT will be tethered to a random DPS - try to stay close to them, but focus on nails/ifrit.
-This Tether will reduce damage done based on stacks and stacks increase with distance.
+OT will be tethered to a random DPS - try to stay close to them, but focus on nails/Ifrit.
+This tether will reduce damage done based on stacks and stacks increase with distance.

-Ranged will split and bait {% glossary Eruptions %} at SE and SW, moving up to hit each nail twice with a {% glossary Eruptions %}, this will cause the nails to grow.
+Ranged will split and bait 4 {% glossary Eruptions %} at D3 SW and D4 SE, moving up to hit each nail twice with a {% glossary Eruptions %}, this will cause the nails to grow.
 Once the nails have been hit twice, destroy them in the following order.
+Killing a nail that has grown twice gives Ifrit a stack to progress his awakening.

 ![](./assets/images/diagrams/nails.webp)

-The order that Infernal Nails are destroyed will determine the order of Ifrit’s Crimson Cyclone charges in a later phase (i.e. the first Crimson Cyclone comes from the same location as the first nail that was killed).
+The order that Infernal Nails are destroyed will determine the order of Ifrit’s *Crimson Cyclone* charges (commonly referred to as dashes) in a later phase (i.e. the first Crimson Cyclone comes from the same location as the first nail that was killed).
 This is a very tight DPS window and you will need to ensure you weaken the nails to ensure you can kill them quickly once they are fully grown.
+At the same time, you must avoid killing them before before they are fully grown.
+If killed before they are fully grown, you can still continue to prog - just bear in mind you will not make it to **Phase 5: Ultima Weapon**.

 {: .note }
 If this is done correctly, the boss will now be awakened.

-Get ready for heavy raidwides as Ifrit will use another set of
+Ifrit will briefly become untargetable and recentre.
+He will then cast **Hellfire** for raidwide damage to mitigate and heal through.

-Tanks now pull the boss between the two raid markers closest to relative north set during nails against the wall.
-Ranged will go SE of relative north and begin baits for {% glossary Eruptions %} rejoining the group counter-clockwise on the wall.
+The {% glossary MT %} will now pull the boss between the two raid markers closest to relative north set during nails against the wall.
+D3 and D4 will go SE of relative north and begin baits for 4 {% glossary Eruptions %}, rejoining the group counter-clockwise on the wall.

 {: .healers }
-One Healer will get {% glossary Searing Wind %}, go to WEST relative party and wait for debuff to expire.
+One healer will get {% glossary Searing Wind %}, go to relative WEST of the party and wait for the debuff to expire.
 Healer to rejoin party when debuff drops.
+Note: Searing Wind lasts longer when Ifrit is awakened.

+Ifrit clones will prepare to dash across the (relative) intercardinals of the arena.
+We are already in position to avoid them and they go off shortly after the final **Eruption** baits.
+Shortly after, Ifrit afflicts the other healer with {% glossary Searing Wind %} (at this point, if the boss is awakened, there will still be ~15 seconds remaining on the first Searing Wind).

-If DPS is good, you will phase just as the second healer gets {% glossary Searing Wind %}.
+With good DPS, you will phase just as the second healer gets {% glossary Searing Wind %}.
 Second {% glossary Searing Wind %} should be run-out of the party either south or east if you are about to skip dashes.

 ### Dashes
 {: .no_toc }

-If you do not phase the boss, party to stack on boss, with second {% glossary Searing Wind %} healer opposite the party.
+If you do not phase the boss, the party will remain stacked where they are with the first {% glossary Searing Wind %} healer joining them (as it should be expired at this point).
+The second {% glossary Searing Wind %} healer will be directly opposite the party on the other side.

 When Ifrit spawns, rotate if needed to ensure you have empty spot to your right (No ifrit), you will see one ifrit glowing.
 If this is on a cardinal relative to party, you will dodge 2 places to the right, otherwise just one.

-Kill the boss as quickly as you can after, there will be more {% glossary Eruptions %} coming which you want to skip if possible.
+Kill the boss as quickly as you can after, there will be an {% glossary Incinerate %} (which the MT will need to invuln) and more {% glossary Eruptions %} coming which you want to skip if possible.

-Move to the wall, ready for Titan to spawn.
-After titan drops, **Caster** to grab the candy from where ifrit died.
+Move to the wall, ready for Titan to spawn as he will jump for proximity damage.
+After Titan drops, **D4** should grab the candy from where Ifrit died. **Everyone else - be sure not to run over it**!

 <details markdown=1>
 <summary>Phase Rotation</summary>